May Dac = “The possibility of.”

 Here at Kitsune HiFi, we have three versions of the May DAC.
 Below are the three levels, and KTE being our Flagship model with all options:

 As of April 2020 shipping costs have gone up significantly due to COVID19. this is out of our control.

 Whats the difference between models?
 For a quick explanation Click HERE

 Some noted features:

 The May DAC (all three models) will also support DSD1024 native and PCM 1.536MHz output!
 Theoretically it can do DSD2048 and PCM 3.072Mhz however is untested at this time.
 Also, we have worked hard to reduce the common click noise with all dacs when switching from DSD to PCM.
 This sound click sound has been reduced significantly with a special circuit design.
-The May DAC has the new and exclusive USB Enhanced module which has our FPGA with the new Titanis 2.0 and custom firmware to improve USB Eye Pattern and reduce latency to near zero as well as reduce jitter to very very low levels.
+The May DAC has the new and exclusive USB Enhanced module (L2 and KTE ONLY) which has our FPGA with the new Titanis 2.0 and custom firmware to improve USB Eye Pattern and reduce latency to near zero as well as reduce jitter to very very low levels.
 The USB module has completely new code written to optimize performance and reduce latency significantly.
 Low frequency performance (-40db) is also improved.
 The “enhanced” USB xmos module is twice as powerful/capable as the one that is used in the Spring2.